-Grade II Corner Cottage, The Avenue Weavers Cottage, 6 The Avenue 1-8 Windles Square, Bonner Lane

-Hollinwood House and attached outbuilding, Hollinwood Lane

-Calverton House, Main Street

-14 and 16 Main Street

-Former Minta's Printing Works, Main Street

-Church View, 49 Main Street

-Museum Cottage, Main Street

-221 and adjoining 215 Main Street

-Lodge Farmhouse and adjoining stables, Oxton Road
+Grade II Corner Cottage, The Avenue Weavers Cottage, 6 The Avenue 1-8 Windles Square, Bonner Lane Hollinwood House and attached outbuilding, Hollinwood Lane Calverton House, Main Street 14 and 16 Main Street 18 Main Street 22 Main Street Former Minta's Printing Works, Main Street 150 Main Street Church View, 49 Main Street 135 Main Street Museum Cottage, Main Street 221 and adjoining 215 Main Street Lodge Farmhouse and adjoining stables, Oxton Road

-16.11 The Statutory list of Ancient Monuments cites the following in Calverton: Cockpit Hill, Ramsdale Park (Also partly in the parish of Arnold) Fox Wood Earthworks (Mostly within the parish of Woodborough) Two Roman camps 350m north east of Lodge Farm

-- 16.12 It is necessary to recognise that important elements of Calverton's heritage derive significance from the inter-relationship between the built and natural environment.
-It is therefore necessary to read Policy BE5 in conjunction with Policy NE4 The Setting of Calverton.
+- 16.11 The Statutory list of Ancient Monuments cites the following in Calverton: Cockpit Hill, Ramsdale Park (Also partly in the parish of Arnold) Fox Wood Earthworks (Mostly within the parish of Woodborough) Two Roman camps 350m north east of Lodge Farm - 16.12 It is necessary to recognise that important elements of Calverton's heritage derive significance from the inter-relationship between the built and natural environment.
 The heritage context of North Green is set out in Policy G1. - 16.13 The Calverton Conservation Area Appraisal identifies a number of local buildings which have architectural, historic or townscape value but do not merit statutory listing.
 These buildings are classed as being of local interest.
 They are not afforded the full protection of statutory Listing, but under Policy BE5 the Neighbourhood Plan looks to safeguard these buildings, which again include ecclesiastical, industrial, agricultural and residential properties.